MARS: Co-evolving Dual-System Deep Research via Multi-Agent Reinforcement Learning: Methodology

 \section{Methodology}

-In this section, we begin by providing a concise overview of the entire pipeline to help readers understand the comprehensive integration of System 1 and System 2 in deep research for tackling complex questions.
-Then, we delve into the optimization strategies for end-to-end training of the two systems within a multi-agent reinforcement learning framework.
+This section first overviews the pipeline, highlighting how System 1 and System 2 collaborate for deep research.
+We then present our optimization strategies for end-to-end training under a multi-agent reinforcement learning framework.